Jose Tomas Sanchez

 José Tomás Sánchez (March 17, 1920 – March 9, 2012) was a Filipino Catholic prelate who served as prefect of the Congregation for the Clergy from 1991 to 1996.
 He previously held several diocesan bishop positions in the Philippines, the last of which was Archbishop of Nueva Segovia from 1982 to 1986.

-He was ordained a priest on May 12, 1946, and consecrated bishop on May 12, 1968, following his appointment as Auxiliary Bishop of Nueva Cáceres.
+He was ordained a priest on May 12, 1946, and consecrated bishop on May 12, 1968, following his appointment as Auxiliary Bishop of Cáceres.
 He was elevated to cardinal on June 28, 1991, by Pope John Paul II.

 Early life and education

-Sánchez was born in Pandan town in the island-province of Catanduanes.
+Sánchez was born in Pandan in the island-province of Catanduanes.
 He was the eighth of ten children born to Patricio Sánchez and Paz Tomás, who was said to be of Spanish descent.

 He attended the Holy Rosary Seminary (then named Seminario del Santísimo Rosario) in Naga City, and afterwards obtained his doctorate in theology at the University of Santo Tomás of Manila.